-What is the aim of this review?
+What was the aim of this review?

-What was studied in this review?
+What did we study in this review?

-How up-to-date is the review?
+How up to date is the review?